top of page

 “So, both nations will burn?
 That’s your goal.
 All cities will be razed?
 Mordant, Niania, Valamantis, Rocanis, and Shadowspire?”

 “Yes, all those cities and more.
-I suspect Shadowspire particularly will be turned to sand and glass.
-Araminth’s parents will likely want their daughter’s perversion of mating with that human Westwind turned to ash,” Varick commented.
+I suspect Shadowspire, particularly, will be turned to sand and glass.
+Araminth’s parents will likely choose their daughter’s perversion of mating with that human Westwind turned to ash,” Varick commented.

 “And there is nothing that can convince you otherwise?
 Sparing Araminth’s life and letting us all go?”
 My‑re asked.

-“Convince me!?
-I am counting on this!
-Araminth will die, you will die, and both the Rirorni and Alastari will perish!”
-Varick roared and raised his long swords to strike.
+“Convince me?
+I am counting on this.
+Araminth will die, you will die, and both the Rirorni and Alastari will perish,” Varick explained, raising his long swords to strike.

 “Me?
 Why?
-You said yourself, you don’t blame me,” My-re said, inching backwards to the planted large shield and bringing the other to bear.
+You said yourself, you don’t blame me,” My‑re said, inching backward to the planted large shield and bringing the other to bear.

-“Yes, old grudged die hard.
+“Yes, old grudges die hard.
 Besides, this is a Dark Arena match.
 Only one of us will leave this pit alive,” Varick said and then continued.
-“You will not talk yourself out of this My-re.
-Whoever said words were mightier than the sword, were not in any gladiator matches.
+“You will not talk yourself out of this.
+Whoever said words were mightier than the sword was not in any gladiator matches.
 They are not enough to defeat me.”

 Varick snorted and quipped, “How so?”

 “You’re already defeated.
-I’ve been attacking you the entire time and you didn’t even know it,” My-re snapped.
+I’ve been attacking you the entire time, and you didn’t even know it,” My‑re informed.

 “Woman, I will cleave you-” Varick began before being interrupted.

-Varick’s eyes went wide in realization, as he screamed in panic pointing at Araminth, “Kill her!”
+Varick’s eyes went wide in realization.
+He screamed in panic, pointing at Araminth, “Kill her!”

-The pit gladiators heisted, but My-re wasn’t sure if it was Araminth’s perfectly symmetrical nude female form before them or the moment later, as she began to grow and transform.
-Leather wings sprouted from her back and a tail emerged from behind and went through the bars.
-Araminth’s hands turned into heavy, sharp claws, as her neck stretched and face elongated.
-Her silky, tawny red hair turned into thick spikes along her back.
-The iron cage squealed in protest as it could no longer hold its occupant.
-It bust as a twenty foot green scaled dragon replaced the woman Araminth in the now destroyed enclosure.
-Her golden brown eyes stared daggers at the men before her.
+The pit gladiators hesitated, but My‑re wasn’t sure if it was due to Araminth’s perfectly symmetrical nude female form before them or the moment later, as she began to grow and transform.
+Leather wings sprouted from her back, and a tail emerged from behind and went through the bars.
+Araminth’s hands turned into heavy, sharp claws.
+Her neck stretched, and her face elongated.
+Her silky, tawny hair turned into thick spikes along her back.
+The iron cage squealed in protest.
+It could no longer hold its occupant.
+It burst!
+A thirty-foot dragon with a golden supple hide with green highlights replaced the woman Araminth in the now destroyed enclosure.
+Her golden-brown eyes stared daggers at the men before her.

-As Varick and the other pit gladiators watched the transformation in horror, My-re hurriedly moved to the specially crafted large shield planted in the ground, which had a head cover.
-She used the other one in her hand to enclose herself into a metal cylinder.
+As Varick and the other pit gladiators watched the transformation in horror, My‑re hurriedly moved to the specially crafted large shield planted in the ground with a head cover.
 Both were covered in thick, mere dragon hide.
-The moment before it locked into place she heard Araminth.
+She used the other one in her hand to enclose herself into a metal cylinder crafted by the dwarf, Kildo Hammerhand, back on the Isle of the Eye.
+No light came in, and she was shrouded in darkness.

 “Know my fire!”